General information

 A few comments are needed here:

-• the object inside the cfg object are common with the Configuration endpoint (the same names, meanings, and allowed values);
+• The objects inside the cfg object are common with the Configuration endpoint (the same names, meanings, and allowed values).

-• the masterkey object, like the userkey object is an Administrator public key (curve25519),
+• The masterkey object, like the userkey object is the Administrator and User x25519 public keys, generated deterministically based on the passphrase.

-• the iss object is a duplication of the masterkey object (a requirement of the implemented modified version of JWT as commented above);
+• The iss object is a duplication of the masterkey object (a requirement of the implemented modified version of JWT, as commented above), which is a Master user public key;

-• the whole JWT token is signed (HS256) where the secret is a result of ECDH between the aud (public key) and the masterkey private key.
+• The whole JWT token is signed (HS256), where the secret is a result of ECDH between the aud (public key) and the ephemeral private key.

 Events and logs

 Encedo HEM has implemented an advanced logging mechanism.
-Every security-related event are been logged.
+Every security-related event has been logged.
 This includes failed access control, all key management operations and all operations of keys and secrets.
-The log file itself has built-in security measures against tampering or integrity violation.
+The log file itself has built-in security measures against tampering or integrity violations.

 Event name & value